indragiek/SNRLastFMEngine/README.md

 ## Dependencies

-* [JSONKit](https://github.com/johnezang/JSONKit) - Used for speedy JSON parsing of Last.fm API requests. `JSONKit` has been added as a `git` submodule.
-You can automatically clone the `JSONKit` repo for use with the project by running `git submodule init` and then `git submodule update`.
+* [JSONKit](https://github.com/johnezang/JSONKit) - Used for speedy JSON parsing of Last.fm API requests.
-* [EMKeychain](http://extendmac.com/EMKeychain/) - Objective-C interface to the Mac OS X keychain that is used to store credentials.
-The latest version of the `EMKeychain` source is included with the project.
+* [INKeychainAccess](https://github.com/indragiek/INKeychainAccess) - Objective-C interface to the Mac OS X keychain that is used to store credentials.

+Both of these have been added to the project as `git` submodules.
+You can automatically clone the repositories for use with the project by running `git submodule init` and then `git submodule update`.

 ## Authenticating with Last.fm

 Last.fm provides [two possible](http://www.last.fm/api/authentication) authentication methods that are usable for desktop applications.
 Ironically, the "web application" authentication method is the most convenient and easy to implement in a desktop application.
 That said, Last.fm doesn't condone the use of the web app authentication method for desktop apps, so use at your own discretion.
 Authentication isn't required for all API calls.
 The [Last.fm API](http://www.last.fm/api/) docs detail which methods require authentication.

 **Web Authentication Method**
-(demonstrated in example app)
+(demonstrated in example app, Mac)

 1. Register a custom URL handler for your app
 2. Call `SNRLastFMEngine`'s `+webAuthenticationURLWithCallbackURL` using application's custom handler URL (e.g. `x-com-yourapp://auth`) and open the returned URL in a `WebView` or web browser